Poland rejects 'groundless' EU complaint

 Szydlo said Macron’s “arrogant comments” were a sign of his “lack of political experience”.

-She also insinuated that his participation in EU migrant quotas had led to terrorist attacks in France.
+She also insinuated that France’s participation in EU migrant quotas had led to terrorist attacks there.

 “I advise the president to take care of the affairs of his own country.
 Perhaps then he will be able to achieve the same economic results and the same level of citizens’ security that is guaranteed in Poland,” she said.